MetPX/sarracenia/doc/design/components.rst

         --broker amqp://<swuser>@<broker>/

-authenticate to broker as swuser, read log messages on the xlog exchange of the form v01.log.<account>.<whatever>
+swuser is an admin user with rights to read xlog authenticate to broker as swuser, read log messages on the xlog exchange of the form v01.log.<account>.<whatever>
-copy them to xac_<account> exchange so the user can pick them up. on the same broker...
+copy them to xs_<account> exchange so the user can pick them up. on the same broker...

 in some cases, <account> will not be a local account.  look up account